-When the work shall begin, how long the trench shall be open, what distance from the center of the road shall the trench be dug and a diagram pertaining thereto, a description of any special conditions, the name of a person and address of one who may be served with any notice as provided in this article and such additional information as the Township Council by resolution shall require.
+When the work shall begin, how long the trench shall be open, what distance from the center of the road, curb or edge of pavement shall the trench be dug and a diagram pertaining thereto, a description of any special conditions, the name of a person and address of one who may be served with any notice as provided in this article and such additional information as the Municipal Engineer shall require.

-The application shall further provide that the applicant agrees to open no greater part of the road, street or highway at any time than shall be approved by the road foreman or other person in charge for the Township Council.
+The application shall further provide that the applicant agrees to open no greater part of the road, street or highway at any time than shall be approved by the Municipal Engineer.

-In lieu of the five-hundred-dollar deposit required in § 326-2C, a public utility may substitute a surety bond, cash bond or letter of credit running to the Township of Marlboro in the amount of $10,000 for minimum deposits.
+In lieu of deposit required in § 326-2C, a public utility may substitute a surety bond, cash bond or letter of credit running to the Township of Marlboro in the amount of $20,000 for minimum deposits.
 Public utilities will then prepay inspection fees at the time of the filing of an application pursuant to § 326-2C.

-Inspection fee per opening for each curb/apron provided for in the road opening permit: $75.
+New or replacement of curb/driveway apron: Inspection fee per opening for each curb/apron provided for in the road opening permit shall be $150.

-In the event that the work shall not be satisfactorily completed in accordance with the provisions of this article and is, therefore, not accepted by the road foreman or other person in charge for the Township Council, the Township may do the necessary work, at its election, to complete the same, and the cost thereof shall be deducted from and out of the deposit money so posted, as aforesaid required; and upon the completion of the work by the Township and within two weeks thereafter, the final charge made therefor will be billed to the permittee, and the original deposit, to the extent that it will pay the same, will be credited against the total cost, and in the event that the deposit exceeds the amount of the total cost, the amount left over, or the surplus, will be returned to the permittee.
+In the event that the work shall not be satisfactorily completed in accordance with the provisions of this article and is, therefore, not accepted by the Municipal Engineer within six months of completing the excavation, the Township may do the necessary work, at its election, to complete the same, and the cost thereof shall be deducted from and out of the deposit money so posted, as aforesaid required; and upon the completion of the work by the Township and within two weeks thereafter, the final charge made therefor will be billed to the permittee, and the original deposit, to the extent that it will pay the same, will be credited against the total cost, and in the event that the deposit exceeds the amount of the total cost, the amount left over, or the surplus, will be returned to the permittee.

 The cost to the Township for doing said work shall be on the basis of and according to the following schedule of costs, namely:

-The cost to the Township shall be on the basis of and according to a computation to be made by the road foreman, which shall include the actual cost of all material and labor incurred by the Township in connection therewith, plus an additional 10% to cover the service rendered by the Township and the overhead in connection therewith.
+The cost to the Township shall be on the basis of and according to a computation to be made by the Municipal Engineer, which shall include the actual cost of all material and labor incurred by the Township in connection therewith, plus an additional 10% to cover the service rendered by the Township and the overhead in connection therewith.

-The road foreman or other person in charge for the Township Council may delay any approval and acceptance as provided herein for a sufficient period of time to allow the fill in any opening to settle, and he shall determine the time when final acceptance and approval shall be given of the fill and other work as required pursuant to this article.
+The Municipal Engineer may delay any approval and acceptance as provided herein for a sufficient period of time to allow the fill in any opening to settle, and he shall determine the time when final acceptance and approval shall be given of the fill and other work as required pursuant to this article.

-If the work is satisfactorily performed and accepted by the road foreman, the deposit to be returned, as aforesaid mentioned, shall be returned within one week after such acceptance.
+If the work is satisfactorily performed and accepted by the Municipal Engineer, the deposit to be returned, as aforesaid mentioned, shall be returned within one week after such acceptance.

 In addition to the deposit required by § 326-2, the permittee shall post a surety bond, cash bond or letter of credit for the benefit of the Township of Marlboro in an amount equal to double the amount calculated in accordance with § 326-2C.
 The bond required by this section shall guarantee the faithful performance of the permittee of all of the provisions of this article under which the permit is issued, and which bond shall remain and be effective during the term of the permit granted or any renewal or extension thereof and until the work has been inspected and accepted by the Township through its Municipal Engineer or his designee.

 Protection for traveling public.
-The permittee shall have such opening properly guarded and at night shall have adequate and sufficient lights placed thereat.
-In doing the work there shall be as little interference as possible with travel along the road, and no greater part of the road shall be opened at any time than shall be allowed by the road foreman or other person in charge.
+The permittee may be required to submit a traffic control plan subject to the review and approval by the Division of Police if directed to do so by the Municipal Engineer.
+At the end of each working day, all openings shall be filled with either RCA or stone such that no opening shall be permitted overnight.
+In doing the work there shall be as little interference as possible with travel along the road, and no greater part of the road shall be opened at any time than shall be allowed by the Municipal Engineer or Public Works Director.
 Transverse openings involving the full width of the highway shall be made so that only 1/2 of the highway will be obstructed at any one time.
 The work shall be scheduled and executed so as to present a minimum of inconvenience to the traveling public.
 Where feasible, pipes, mains and conduits shall be bored under all pavements.
 Tunnels may be driven if and where directed.

 Protection from suits.
 The permittee shall save harmless the Township of Marlboro, its officers and servants from and against any loss, injury or damage resulting from any negligence or fault of the permittee, his or its agents or servants in connection with the performance of the work covered by the permit.

 Time limit.
-In case the work has not been completed before the day of expiration as shown on the permit and the permittee has not requested an extension of time, the road foreman or other person in charge may, if he deems it advisable, take steps to backfill the trench and replace a permanent pavement over the opening for which the permit has been issued, and, if any extension of time beyond said date is needed for the completion of the work, a new application must be filed, if required by the road foreman or other person in charge.
+All permits shall be valid for a period of six months from the date of approval by the Municipal Engineer.
+In case the work has not been completed before the day of expiration as shown on the permit and the permittee has not requested an extension of time, the Municipal Engineer or Public Works Director may, if deemed advisable, take steps to backfill the trench and replace a permanent pavement over the opening for which the permit has been issued at the cost of the permittee.

 Excavation.
 The work shall be so conducted as not to interfere with any existing water main, sewer, gas or telephone or their connections with houses or so as to damage any existing trees or roots thereof, until permission of the proper authorities shall have been obtained.
 All rock within five feet of a water main or other pipe which will be damaged thereby shall be removed without blasting.